bmacnaughton/simple-vue-datepicker/README.md

 ```

 #### Highlight Dates
 Dates can be highlighted (e.g. for marking an appointment) in a number of ways.
-Important: You can only highlight dates, that aren't disabled.
+Important: You can only highlight dates that aren't disabled.
-Note: Both `to` and `from` properties are require to define a range of dates to highlight
+Note: Both `to` and `from` properties are required to define a range of dates to highlight

 ``` html
 <script>